PNarducci1690/Code_Ocean_Assignment/README.md

   As a bonus, I wanted to demonstrate my familiarity  with utilizing a BI tool in order to create KPIs.
 The following dashboard was created using Sisense.
   ![](https://github.com/PNarducci1690/Take_Home_Assignment/blob/main/Assignment_Images/Sisense_BI_Dashboard.png)

+## Closing
+  Thank you for giving the opportunity to demonstrate my abilities with this assignment.
+I hope it meets your expectations, and that I will continue to be considered for the position.